-- \$300,000 in aggregate for all types of coverage listed above, with the exception of basic hospital, medical, and surgical insurance or major medical insurance - \$500,000 in aggregate for basic hospital, medical, and surgical insurance or major medical insurance
+- \$300,000 in aggregate for all types of coverage listed above, with the exception of coverage provided by health benefit plans - \$500,000 in aggregate for coverage provided by health benefit plans a variable life insurance policy or a variable annuity contract.
+There are also various residency requirements and other limitations under Maryland law.

 NOTE: Certain policies and contracts may not be covered or fully covered.
-For example, coverage does not extend to any portion(s) of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
-There are also various residency requirements and other limitations under Maryland law.
+For example, coverage does not extend to any portion(s) of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of